markomanninen/creativepowerofthefloweroflife/keywords.md

 # Keywords

-This list of keywords and phrases can be used to search more information about the Flower of Life related topics from libraries and search engines:
+The following list of keywords and phrases can be used to search more information about the Flower of Life related topics from libraries and search engines:

 {{ config.keywords }}